How to Design a Restaurant Floor Plan: Layouts That Boost Profits & Experiences

 A restaurant kitchen is also a nerve center for all your utilities.
 To remain safe and sanitary, a restaurant kitchen needs:

-• Gas lines: To power cooking equipment
+• Gas lines to power cooking equipment.

-• Electrical lines: To power cooking and ventilation equipment, refrigerators, freezers, and POS equipment like printers and kitchen display systems (KDS)
+• Electrical lines to power cooking and ventilation equipment, refrigerators, freezers, and POS equipment like printers and kitchen display systems (KDS).

-• Water lines: To supply dishwashers and sinks, specialty beverage equipment like soft drink dispensers and espresso machines, and sprinkler systems or fire suppression equipment
+• Water lines to supply dishwashers and sinks, specialty beverage equipment like soft drink dispensers and espresso machines, and sprinkler systems or fire suppression equipment.

 Once you’ve chosen the best spot in your restaurant space to support your kitchen equipment, you’re ready to think about the layout of the kitchen itself.
-Traditionally there are three primary commercial kitchen designs that restaurants use: assembly line, island, and zone.
-Some people also list a fourth restaurant kitchen type, the open kitchen.

-Assembly line restaurant kitchen layout
+Assembly line kitchen layouts

 The circular layout of an island kitchen floor plan allows more cook movement and supervision between stations.
-The cooking equipment—like ovens, grills, and fryers—is centralized, with other stations for storage, food prep, and washing placed around the perimeter.
-It is easy for a head chef to see all the kitchen stations at once in an island kitchen, making this format a great choice for restaurants with a chef-owner and kitchens with flexible staff.
+The cooking equipment — ovens, grills, and fryers — is centralized, with other stations for storage, food prep, and washing placed around the perimeter.

-A zone layout breaks your kitchen into squares of about equal size for each kitchen task, from food storage to cooking.
+A zone layout breaks your kitchen into squares of about equal size for each task, from food storage to cooking.
 Defining zones for each kitchen task allows easier staff movement, giving front-of-house staff easy access to prep and cooking zones.

 This setup is excellent for small spaces and food service operations like coffee shops, where the same staff prepares food and rings in orders.
 Because the cooking area is small, it works well for restaurants that serve a lot of cold dishes, like salads and desserts, or other food items that don’t require cooking.

-Restaurant dining areas generally use around 60% of your total restaurant space.
-What you put in this space depends on your restaurant type.
+Restaurant dining areas use around 60% of your total restaurant space.
+What you put in this space (high-top tables, lounge sofas, traditional two- and four-top tables, etc.) depends on your restaurant type.
 The first step in this equation is determining how much space you need to support your expected customer levels.
-Your location size and restaurant size can help you figure this out.
-Generally, fine dining restaurants need to allow more space per customer than fast service or casual restaurants.

-You can start with your target customer number to determine how large you need to make your dining room or go the other way and use the size of your available space to figure the number of customers you can likely serve simultaneously.
-If you are operating in an existing space, you’ll likely also have a certificate of occupancy issued by the local fire marshal that tells you exactly how many people can be in your space at one time.
+Suppose you’re operating in an existing space.
+In that case, you’ll likely also have a certificate of occupancy issued by the local fire marshal that tells you exactly how many people can be in your space at one time.
 This can be a great starting point for designing your dining room layout.

 • Occupied chairs: At bars, service, counters, and tables, there should be 18 to 20 inches of space between occupied chairs.